 Instead, the plaintiffs allege the multi-layers prevented adequate incorporation of the mesh into the body and weakened the strength of the mesh.

 PHYSIOMESH was voluntarily withdrawn from the market by J&J in May 2016.
-Plaintiff lawyers hope to prove J&J did so due to the incoming Physiomesh complication reports.
+Plaintiff lawyers hope to prove J&J did so due to the numbers of adverse events reports concerning Physiomesh coming into the U.S. Food and Drug Administration (FDA).

 There were reportedly more than 330,000 Physiomesh devices sold worldwide before it was taken off the market.
 Half of those were in the U.S.

-This is the federal MDL (MDL 2782) for Ethicon hernia mesh, Civil action 1:17-md-02782-RWS.
+MDL 2782, civil action 1:17-md-02782-RWS is located in Atlanta.
 There is also a state multi-county MDL for hernia mesh in New Jersey, the home state of Johnson & Johnson, one for PHYSIOMESH, another for Proceed hernia mesh as well as the Prolene hernia system.

 C-Qur is a round hernia mesh which comes in three shapes.
 Atrium Medical of Hudson, New Hampshire is working under its parent company Maquet, based in Germany.
 C-Qur was recalled by the FDA in 2013 under a class II recall.